EHammons/Project-One/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+Created for a coding class project, all group members have collaborated to create a working, useful all-in-one app to give a user information about their selected city.

 ## Screenshots
 ![Screenshot](./img/Project_One.jpg)

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0
+* Weatherbit API - v2.0
+* Google Places API
+* Google Maps API
+* jQuery
+* JavaScript

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.